mmahesh09/Artificial-Intelligence-and-Machine-Learning/README.md

 # Machine Learning
 Machine learning (ML) is a subset of artificial intelligence (AI) that focuses on developing systems capable of learning and improving from experience without being explicitly programmed.
-ML algorithms use data to identify patterns, make predictions, or take decisions, adapting their performance as they are exposed to more data.
+ML algorithms use data to identify patterns, make predictions, or make decisions, adapting their performance as they are exposed to more data.

 # Why Machine Learning?